sandeep066/js-all-projects/notes/HowBrowserWorks.md

 ```

 Why needed ?
-> All files are stored as bytes
+> All files are stored as bytes,
 > CPU works on bytes, not text
 ---